hamza-safwan/Back-end-Little-Lemon/README.md

 # DineWise
 DineWise is a one stop application for food businesses on which I am working as my portfoio project right from scratch to understand the whole process of software development and gain hands-on experience.
-Initially basic functionalities have been implemented like various bookings, menu offerings and associated price listings typically offered by food businesses.
+Initially basic functionalities have been implemented like bookings, menu offerings and associated price listings typically offered by food businesses.
 I am working to engineer a full fledge large scale, enterprise system backed by AI/ML intelligence.

 ## Steps to run the app